uviclibraries/rstudio/tidyverse-data.md

 Let’s say we wanted to know how profitable each US city is.

-We can get the average profit, but grouped by US city.
+That means we want to get the average profit, but grouped by US city.

-From this, we can sort by profit to see what the most and least profitable cities are.
+As you recall, we can use summarise to get an average, but in this case, we want to calculate the average within groups.
+That's where the `group_by` function comes in handy.

+- The parameter of the `group_by()` function is the name of the column you want to group by.
+No need to use quotation marks.

 <div class="task-box" markdown="1">